 - All or none policy: A user cannot decide to grant single permissions, while denying others.
-Many users, although an app might request a suspicious permission among much seemingly legitimate permission, will still confirm the installation. - Cannot judge the appropriateness of permissions: Often, users cannot judge the appropriateness of permissions for the application in question.
-In some cases it may be obvious, for example when a game app requests the privilege to reboot the smartphone or to send text messages.
+Many users, although an app might request a suspicious permission among much seemingly legitimate permission, will still confirm the installation. - Cannot judge the appropriateness of permissions: Often, users cannot judge the appropriateness of permissions for

+- app requests the privilege to reboot the smartphone or to send text messages.
 In many cases, however, users will simply be incapable of assessing permission appropriateness. - Circumvention: Functionality, which is supposed to be executable only given the appropriate permissions, can still be accessed with less permission or even with none at all.